Coldge/promocodium/AAAreadme.md

 # info.html
 - Highlight "How are rewards calculated?" if user clicked the link from "How are rewards calculated?" in index.html.
+- When the user clicks 'allow notifications', a question saying something like 'allow notifications on this site?' should appear.
+Not on the website but from the browser itself.

 # End of file - All the things listed above are of extreme importance.
 - If you don't know how to do a certain task, find another way. notify me how it works if it's different from what I requested.